-Paladin Point of Sale now provides additional safeguards when you run EDI processes.
+Paladin provides additional safeguards when you run EDI processes.

 EDI processes can only run one at a time

 If you try to start an EDI process while another EDI process is running, the new process is put on hold until the current process completes.
-Paladin Point of Sale will check every two minutes to see if it can start the new EDI process.
+Paladin will check every two minutes to see if it can start the new EDI process.

 Note: If you want to cancel the EDI process before it starts, click Cancel to close the EDI Processing window.